 Feminist Turned Filmmaker

-Erin Bagwell is a filmmaker and feminist blogger residing in Brooklyn, New York.
+Erin Bagwell is a new mom, filmmaker, and feminist blogger residing in Brooklyn, New York.
 In 2013 she founded Feminist Wednesday, a feminist storytelling blog.
 In the summer of 2014 she launched a successful Kickstarter campaign, raising over $100,000 in funding to produce her first feature length film Dream, Girl.
 In May 2016, Dream, Girl screened at the White House as part of the United State of Women Summit followed by a sold out screening at the iconic Paris Theater in New York City.